 “I have a proven history of securing top-tier media coverage.”

-Now that we’ve learnt how to focus on your unique value proposition, let’s discuss a few other pointers.
-Take a look at this LinkedIn headline:
+Now that we’ve learned how to zoom in on your unique value proposition, let’s discuss a few other pointers by studying some excellent LinkedIn Headlines.

-This is a great headline because it succeeds in packing a lot of useful information into a limited space.
-It conveys the breadth of Nic’s experience and the depth (years of experience).
-Here are some ideas to borrow from this profile:
+This Headline succeeds in packing a lot of useful information within a limited space.
+It conveys the breadth of Nic’s experience and the depth (years of employment).
+Here are some ideas to borrow from Nic’s Headline:

-- Take out unnecessary words like “experience” – as you can see from Nic’s profile, it just takes up valuable space.
+- Weed out unnecessary words like “experience” – as you can see from Nic’s profile, it’s not needed and just takes up valuable space.

 - Use vertical slashes to separate information.

-- Achieved something significant?
+- Achieved anything significant?
 Include it!
-If you have worked for any well-known companies, definitely add this too.
+If you’ve worked for any well-known companies, definitely add this too.

-- Tell readers how you can add value by using the aforementioned “why” strategy.
-Remember to be concise and clear as Nic has been in the above example.
+- Tell readers how you can add value by using the aforementioned Pre-schooler Question Method.
+Remember to be concise and clear.

 Types of LinkedIn Headlines